SumanKumar5/InvestMinD-backend/README.md

 ## 🤝 Connect

-> Built as a professional capstone project with full-stack scalability in mind.
+> This backend powers a full-stack professional investment dashboard.
+Designed for performance, scalability, and real-world use cases.